iryandae/VEITA/README.md

 - **Generate button**
   Produces shares and displays them in the *Available Shares* listbox.

-- **Refresh button**
-  Reloads the output directory to update the share list.

 - **Targets field**
   Hosts can be entered in formats:
   - `x.x.x.x` (auto-port)